 Pursuant to Article 30 of TUI, and Article 20 of LD 50/2011, the decision accepting the appeal may order the issuance of the visa even in the absence of a ‘nulla osta’.
 However, in many cases between 2022 and 2023, as in 2021, the Civil Court of Rome intervened by ordering the competent embassy to make an appointment for the visa request or for the legalisation of documents.
 Only in some cases, the Court directly ordered the issuance of family visas.

-Starting from 2020 and until 31 July 2021, the validity of the authorizations for family reunification issued by the Prefectures, which in normal circumstances have a duration of six months, was extended by law due to the pandemic and to the difficulties family members might encounter in requesting the visa or in travelling and entering Italy.
-At the moment of writing, no further extensions have been granted.[6]
+Starting from 2020 and until 31 July 2021, the validity of the authorisations for family reunification issued by the Prefectures, which in normal circumstances have a duration of six months, was extended by law due to the pandemic and to the difficulties family members might encounter in requesting the visa or in travelling and entering Italy.
+As of June 2025, no further extensions have been granted.[9]

 As recorded by ASGI, in many cases Italian embassies refused family visas in cases where the marriage had been celebrated with one of the spouses being in the country of origin.
 With decision of 11 February 2023, the Civil Court of Rome accepted the appeal filed by a couple in such situation and observed that the assessment of the actual existence of an emotional bond to affirm the fictitiousness or not of a marriage cannot be only evaluated based on the cultural parameters of the country of asylum.[12]